kartik-v/yii2-editable/README.md

    more form fields or markup before and after this default input.
 6. Uses AJAX based form submission to process quick editing of data and provide a seamless user experience.
 7. Uses advanced features of the [yii2-popover-x extension](http://demos.krajee.com/popover-x), to control display formats for your editable popover form.
-This uses the enhanced [bootstrap-popover-x](http://plugins.krajee.com/popover-x) by Krajee.
+This uses the enhanced [bootstrap-popover-x](http://plugins.krajee.com/popover-x) jQuery plugin by Krajee.
 8. Easily extend the default editable field by adding more form fields for editing before or after the generated editable input.
 9. Configure your own display value irrespective of the value stored internally.
 10. Configurable css styles and labels for rendering editable content according to your application or theme.